 Blast Pressure and Incident Energy

-There has been a concern about “blast pressure” and people have mentioned this being a concern above 40 cal/cm^2, i.e. “open casket versus a closed casket if a pressure blast occurs above 40 cal”.
+There has been a concern about “blast pressure” and its correlation to 40 cal/cm^2, i.e. “open casket versus a closed casket if a pressure blast occurs above 40 cal”.

 What we do know though is the pressure wave of the blast itself this has generally been accepted as not being a concern with most equipment (capacitors are an exception).
 There was an IEEE paper presented and published in 2019 (ARC FLASH PRESSURE DOOR EJECTION MEASUREMENT Hugh Hoagland Et al.) that discusses and explains hazards associated with “arc blasts”.
 In summary, the potential hazard due to expansion of the arc flash is of secondary effects (door ejection, falling off ladder), rather than the concussive effect.
 To quote the presentation: